Brooklyn (musical): Production history

 Schoenfeld and McPherson had collaborated on a record more than two decades before writing Brooklyn but lost touch until McPherson encountered her former partner singing on a Brooklyn street corner as a means of support.
 She invited him to live with her and her family, and the two began to write songs based on Schoenfeld's experiences.
 They eventually wrote the plot for a new musical taking inspiration from Annie, Madame Butterfly, Movin' Out, Rent, and every fairy tale that ever ended happily ever after.

 The musical's stage premiere was on April 30, 2003 at the New Denver Civic Theater (Denver) and ran through June 15, 2003.
 Eden Espinosa starred in this original production as Brooklyn.

 The musical then trasferred to Broadway, opening on October 21, 2004 at the Plymouth Theatre (renamed Gerald Schoenfeld), and closed on June 26, 2005 after 284 performances and 27 previews.
 Directed by Jeff Calhoun, the cast included Eden Espinosa as Brooklyn, Karen Olivo as Faith, Kevin Anderson as Taylor, Ramona Keller as Paradice, and Cleavant Derricks as a street singer who acts as the narrator.
+Timothy Boynton, Personal Assistant to Mark and Barri, has since become one of the Worlds most notable fundraisers.